San Bernardino Sexual Orientation

 Our team is happy to answer any questions you have about our available legal services.

 Under California law, it is illegal for employers to discriminate against or harass employees because of their actual or perceived sexual orientation.
-While discrimination based on sexual orientation is still not universally prohibited nationwide, California is fortunately one of the states that has unconditionally forbidden this discriminatory practice.
+While discrimination based on sexual orientation is still not universally prohibited nationwide, California is, fortunately, one of the states that have unconditionally forbidden this discriminatory practice.

 California’s Fair Employment and Housing Act (FEHA) expressly makes it unlawful for an employer to terminate or otherwise discriminate against any employee in compensation or other terms of employment based on his or her sexual orientation.
 The statute defines sexual orientation as heterosexuality, homosexuality, and bisexuality.
 Another part of FEHA similarly prohibits discrimination because of gender identity and gender expression.